larryhernandez/MRI_research/README.md

 ## Brain Scanning with 3D icones

 It's great that the scan and reconstruction worked well on a phantom, but what about on an actual human being?
 Well, after the calibration method was developed, tested, and properly implemented, the brain of a live human was scanned.
-The final image are displayed below.
+The final images are displayed below.

           Axial            |     Sagittal Reformat :-------------------------:|:-------------------------:
 ![](https://github.com/larryhernandez/MRI_research/blob/master/Brain_FSPGR_Axial_150.jpg)  |  ![](https://github.com/larryhernandez/MRI_research/blob/master/Brain_FSPGR_Sagittal_158.jpg)

-Note: While you see two distinct views of the brain, only one scan was utilized.
+Note: While you see two distinct views of the brain, only one scan was utilized to collect the imaging data.
 That is the beauty of a 3D MRI scan like this one which acquires isotropic voxels.
-The volunteer was scanned only once using an Axial plane, and a set of 400 images with an axial view were generated (for brevity only one axial image is displayed).
-Then, the axial data were reformatted with standard imaging software to generate 400 images with a view from the Sagittal plane.
+The volunteer was scanned only once using an Axial plane, and a set of 400 images with an axial view were generated (only one axial image is displayed here).
+After the axial images are generated, they were opened using standard imaging software.
+In this case, I utilized ImageJ.
+These images were then reformatted with this imaging visualization software to generate 400 images with a view from the Sagittal plane.
 Pretty cool, huh?!

 ## Knee Scan with 3D icones

 The 3D icones sampling pattern was also implemented for imaging the knee.
 The MRI physics employed for this type of tissue contrast is different from what was used for imaging the brain.
-Those details will be omitted here, but essentially the software that controls the scanning process is different while the image reconstruction software remains the same.
-As you can see from the images below, it is possible to use the icones sampling pattern and corresponding reconstruction software for imaging the human knee.
+Those details will be omitted here, but essentially the software that controls the scanning process is slightly revised to account for the relevant physics.
+The image reconstruction software, however, remains the same.
+As you can see from the images below, it is possible to use the icones sampling pattern and corresponding image reconstruction software for imaging the human knee.

          Axial             |         Sagittal	       |           Coronal